- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Health at Every Size

-Specifically, them movement advocates for ideas such as: (5)
+Specifically, the movement advocates for ideas such as:5

-- Physical activity as life-enhancing movement (rather than obligation)
+- Physical activity as a life-enhancing movement (rather than obligation)

 What’s the best approach to holistic weight loss?

-Most practices that are built on a holistic point of view work to de-emphasize weight loss as an overall health goal.
-While sometimes, weight loss may be a recommended course of treatment, holistic approaches also examine other facets of someone’s history and lifestyle, and work to create a healthy balance and harmony in someone’s life.
+Most practices built on a holistic point of view work to de-emphasize weight loss as an overall health goal.
+While sometimes weight loss may be a recommended course of treatment, holistic approaches also examine other facets of someone’s history and lifestyle and work to create a healthy balance and harmony in someone’s life.

 Can holistic practices aid weight loss efforts?

-While it’s possible to use holistic practices for losing weight, it’s not the recommended use of these principles.
+While it’s possible to use holistic practices for losing weight, it’s not recommended.
 In fact, the idea behind holistic health is that people are much more than their weight.

 Weight loss may result from eating nutritionally well-balanced meals, incorporating joyful movement, and practicing relaxation techniques, but holistic medicine says this should not be the overall goal.